YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 -------------------

 The Mojito CLI utility also has the start command to start Mojito applications.
-You can also use Node.js to start applications by running node server.js, but the Mojito command lets you select a port and a context for runtime configurations.
+You can also use Node.js to start applications by running node ``server.js``, but the Mojito command lets you select a port and a context for runtime configurations.
 Using contexts, you can specify a set of configurations for a given runtime, such as having configurations for development or apply certain configurations for iPhone devices.
-We’ll discuss contexts more in future chapters.
+We'll discuss contexts more in future chapters, but for now, just know that you can start an application with a base (starting) context that allows you to test your application in different runtime environments.

 Use the following start the Mojito server and your applications:

 ``$ mojito start [<port>] [--context "key1:value1,key2:value2,key3:value3"]``

-The port number specified in the command above overrides the port number in the application configuration file, application.json.
+The port number specified in the command above overrides the port number in the application configuration file ``application.json``.
 The default port number is 8666.

 .. _01_lesson-test: